SublimeBoundary/sublimeboundary_com/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Sublime Boundary
-image: /img/home-jumbotron.jpg
+image: /img/sublime-boundary-banner-duotone-black-and-orange-2020-09-27-v04.jpg
-heading: Great coffee with a conscience
-subheading: Support sustainable farming while enjoying a cup
+heading: Greetings Cards
+subheading: Greetings cards, prints, photobooks
 mainpitch:
-  title: Why Kaldi
+  title: Why Sublime Boundary?
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
-description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+    At Sublime Boundary all of our products are handmade in Hove to high standards.
+We source all of our paper directly from FSC-certified suppliers to ensure sustainability from the forest to our door.
+We pigment-print our artworks onto these high-quality papers and hand-finish everything by hand to ensure a premium quality product.
+description: Our A6 greetings cards featuring photography by Vicky Waters and AI-art by Ganzfeld Studio have a dream-like quality and a tactile, textured feel.
 intro:
   blurbs:
     - image: /img/coffee.png